cnguy/kayn/README.md

   I made it so that the default is 'RANKED_SOLO_5x5' (or 'TEAM_BUILDER_RANKED_SOLO') if 'type' is not passed in.
 */
-k.League.challengers({ region: 'na' }, rprint) // get challengers from ranked solo queue ladder k.League.challengers({ region: 'na', options: {
+k.League.challengers({ region: REGIONS.NORTH_AMERICA }, rprint) // get challengers from ranked solo queue ladder
+k.League.challengers({ region: REGIONS.NORTH_AMERICA, options: {
-  type: 'RANKED_FLEX_SR'
+  type: 'RANKED_FLEX_SR' // league v2.5 still uses strings
 }}, rprint) // get challengers from ranked flex ladder k.Match.get({ id: 2459973154 }, rprint) // includes timeline by default
 k.Match.get({ id: 2459973154, options: { includeTimeline: false } }, rprint)

 /*
-  However, for getMatchlist, the endpoint uses an optional 'rankedQueues' instead of 'type' to allow multiple options.
+  However, for getMatchlist, the endpoint uses an optional 'queue' instead of 'type' to allow multiple options.
-  I still set the default to RANKED_SOLO_5x5 though.
+  I set the default in this case to TEAM_BUILDER_RANKED_SOLO.
 */
-var name = 'caaaaaaaaaria'
+var name = 'Contractz'
+var region = REGIONS.NORTH_AMERICA
-k.Matchlist.get({ name, region: 'na', options: {
+k.Matchlist.get({ name, region, options: {
     /*
     According to Riot API, query parameters that can accept multiple values must be a comma separated list (or a single value), which is why one can do the below join.